 Marriage treatments usually last up to 12 weeks.
-That is, if the issue can be resolved in one short-term therapy.
-The process could stretch much longer depending on the intensity of the problem.
+That is if the issue can be resolved in one short-term therapy.
+The process could stretch much longer, depending on the intensity of the problem.

-Not only does it provide great counselling for troubled relationships.
+Not only does it provide excellent counseling for troubled relationships.
 It can also deal with couples going through a rough time because of mental health problems.
-This aspect cannot be easily touched upon by marriage counsellors.
+This aspect cannot be easily touched upon by marriage counselors.

 Who are marriage therapists?

 Marriage therapists are licensed professionals who are experts in the field of mental health.
-Compared to counsellors, they are more qualified to sit down with a couple to discuss about issues that go beyond the dynamics of their relationship.
+Compared to counselors, they are more qualified to sit down with a couple to discuss issues that go beyond the dynamics of their relationship.